Caddickbrown/Programming-Notes/Guidebook/Markdown.md

 ## Paragraphs
 Just type out your words as you'd like them displayed.

 New paragraphs can be added by adding a blank line in your text - as above.
+If no space is left - then the text will continue as a single line.

 There is no need to indent - as this is seen as almost a "Follow up" to the text you have written above the indentation.